CDCgov/phdi/tutorials/linkage-tutorial.md

 add_patient_identifier(bundle, salt, True)
 print(bundle)

+# or
+new_bundle = add_patient_identifier(bundle, salt, True)
+print(new_bundle)
 ```

 Using the `True` tag in the third parameter overwrites your bundle with the new resource tag.
-This means that in the previous example, the `bundle` variable will be directly modified by add_patient_identifier.
+This means that in the previous example, the `bundle` variable will be directly modified by `add_patient_identifier`.
+You can still save the modified bundle to a variable, but it is not required.
 If using `False`, save the output to a variable.
 ```
 new_patient_bundle = add_patient_identifier(bundle, salt, False)
 print(new_patient_bundle)